Gaan-Ngai: Observance

-Gaan-Ngai is celebrated by the Zeliangrong people in Assam, Manipur and Nagaland states in North Eastern India.
-Zeliagrong is an acronym for the indigenous Zeme, Liangmei and Rongmei tribes, who follow the indigenous religions Tingkao Ragwang Chapriak ("the religion of the heavenly god") and Heraka ("pure").
-The festival is also called as Hega Ngi by Zeme tribe and Chaga Ngi or Chaga Gadi by the Liangmei tribe.
+Gaan-Ngai is celebrated by the Zeliangrong people from Assam, Manipur and Nagaland states in North Eastern India in different forms.
+Zeliagrong is an acronym for the indigenous Zeme, Liangmai and Rongmei tribes, who follow the indigenous religions Tingkao Ragwang Chapriak ("the religion of the heavenly god") and Heraka ("pure").
+The festival is also called as Hega Ngi by Zeme tribe and Chaga Ngee or Chaga Gadi by the Liangmai tribe.
 The festivities are coordinated by a common religious authority called Tingkao Ragwang Chapriak Phom, which was formed in 1994.

 Gaan-Ngai is a festival of light, celebrating the victory of light over evil.
 It is a post harvest festival celebrated to thank the God Tingkao Ragwang for a good harvest season and heralds the beginning of a new year.

 It was declared as a public holiday in Manipur from 1997, a restricted holiday in Assam and a holiday in October in Nagaland.
 It is celebrated in indigenous villages with significant population of Zeliangrong people.